 2. Mind your lighting

-- Your screen should not give out any light to its surrounding.
+- Your screen should not give out any light to its surroundings.
 It must have the same brightness level as its surroundings.
 Your device is not a lamp!
 Adjust your screen’s brightness depending on where you are.
 Make it brighter in a well lit room, and dimmer in lower lighting.

-- Turn on true tone on your device.
+- Turn on True tone on your device.
 It is easier on your eyes than the white background.
 If your device lacks this feature, change your colour temperature.
 Warmer colour temperature is better than cold.

 - Dark mode is better for your eyes during the night or in dark areas.